 Step 6: Write Your First Blog Post

-Now for the exciting part – creating your first blog post!
-Here’s how to do it:
+Now for the exciting part — writing your first post.
+Here’s how to do it in WordPress:

 - In your WordPress dashboard, go to Posts > Add New